-Georgian gin glasses from the 18th century are readily available in spite of their considerable age, and exist in such numbers simply because the spirit was so inordinately popular during the five decades up to 1750.
-As a consequence of this obsessive and excessive consumption there were a large number of glasses in circulation from which the ruinous distillate could be taken, imbibed, swigged, quaffed or guzzled by its many devotees – a simple matter of supply meeting a not inconsiderable demand.
+No other Georgian drinking glasses have anything approaching the same level of social history.
+The impact of mothers ruin on British society was devastating.
+Georgian gin glasses are readily available in spite of their considerable age, and exist in such numbers simply because the spirit was so inordinately popular in the 18th century and the gin glasses themselves did not have thin stems or long stems.
+As a consequence of this obsessive and excessive consumption there were a large number of glasses in circulation from which the ruinous distillate could be taken, imbibed, swigged, quaffed or guzzled by the many devotees of the aromas of the gin – a simple matter of supply meeting a not inconsiderable demand.

 Eventually, after five decades of unparalleled drunkenness, another round of legislation began to take effect with more reasonably-priced licenses encouraging the growth of legitimate taxable outlets.
 As luck would have it, the livers of the nation were further spared by a succession of poor harvests, that pushed up the price of grain and hence of the gin itself, which became too expensive to allow the previously unfettered consumption to continue at its relentless and reckless pace.